More About The Fund

 As FBM KLCI etf will be holding stocks and cash in its portfolio, it may be entitled to receive dividends on the holdings of shares.
 The Manager endeavors to pay out all such income after deducting expenses, fees and tax.
 However, the exact amount to be determined will be at the absolute discretion of the Manager.
 Income distribution (if any) is expected on a semi-annual basis.

-As of 6 July 2009, the actual semi-annual income distributions of the Fund are as follows:
+The actual semi-annual income distributions of the Fund are as follows:

 ||Income Distribution per unit|